williamwutq/game_HappyHex/README.md

   This is a button similar to all the other redirection buttons, but appears usually in green and contains the text "ENTER".

   When clicked, the launcher will check the current text inside the Username Entering Field.
-If the name is valid and matches the current logged in user, nothing will happen.
+If the name is valid and matches the current logged-in user, nothing will happen.
 If the name is valid and representing a new login, the field will display "SUCCESSFUL PLAYER LOGIN!".
 If the name is one of the
-  [keywords](#Prohibited-Usernames), the field will displaying a red prompt stating "GAME KEYWORD PROHIBITED!".
-If the name does not meet the rules and is not valid, the field will displaying a red prompt stating "INCORRECT NAMING FORMAT!".
+  [keywords](#Prohibited-Usernames), the field will display a red prompt stating "GAME KEYWORD PROHIBITED!".
+If the name does not meet the rules and is not valid, the field will display a red prompt stating "INCORRECT NAMING FORMAT!".

   Player must click on this button to confirm their newly entered username when attempting login.
 Otherwise, nothing will happen.